sanadhis/IST-ML-Project1/README.md

 <br />We define this step directly in both implementations.py and run.py.
 In run.py, it is described on create_subsets() and remove_features() functions.

 ### Features Processing and Generation
-For each subsets of input x, we process the features based on Standard score (z-score) and then expand them using logarithmic basis function and polynomial basis function.
+For each subset of input x, we process the features based on Standard score (z-score) and then expand them using logarithmic basis function and polynomial basis function.
 <br />The implementations of this step are written in preprocess.py on scripts/preprocess.py

 ### Cross-validation